 A time sheet must be completed by all Tower employees.
 It is your responsibility to sign your time sheet to certify the accuracy of all time recorded.
-Any errors in your timesheet should be reported immediately to your manager..
+Any errors in your time sheet should be reported immediately to your manager.
+All time sheets must be approved by the account holder.
+If you are the account holder, your time sheet must be approved by the dean.
 Time sheets must be completed and submitted to Tower on a timely basis.
 Altering, falsifying, and tampering with time records, or recording time on another employee's time record are prohibited and subject to disciplinary action, up to and including termination of employment.

 Employees are paid twice a month for work performed the preceding pay period.
 Work performed from the first through the fifteenth is paid on the twenty-sixth of the month and work performed from the sixteenth through the end of the month is paid on the tenth of the following month.
 Dates may be adjusted if the pay date falls on a weekend or holiday.
 Employees should check the pay date calendar issued each year.

 Paychecks are available for pick up in Clark Hall, third floor (University Advancement) at the Reception Desk, between 9am and 5pm on each pay date.
 Please bring photo identification and be prepared to sign for the release of your paycheck.
 Paychecks may not be picked up by unauthorized individuals without written permission.
 Paychecks not picked up on the pay date may be picked up on subsequent business days at the same location and time.
 It is possible to arrange for paychecks to be sent to an individual's home.
 However, a check lost in the mail cannot be reissued until the "stop-payment" order to the bank has been verified.

 If there is an error in your check, please report it immediately to your supervisor and to Tower Human Resources.